-If you are looking for a true northeast winter, you are guaranteed to find it in the Adirondacks, one of the best winter getaways in all of New York.
+If you are looking for a proper northeast winter, you are guaranteed to find it in the Adirondacks, one of the best winter getaways in all of New York.

 Bell Crest Cabin: Elizabethtown, New York

-This lovely winter glamping cabin is located 20 Miles from Whiteface mountain, 25 miles from Lake Placid, 10 miles from Lake Champlain, putting you right in the heart of lots of outdoor activities.
+This lovely winter glamping cabin is located 20 Miles from Whiteface Mountain, 25 miles from Lake Placid, and 10 miles from Lake Champlain, putting you right in the heart of lots of outdoor activities.

 Winter recreation near Elizabethtown: Be sure to check out the Adirondack History Museum while you’re in town.
 It gives you a peek into the hardscrabble life that was the norm in these rugged mountains.
 Then, drive Route 9N through the high peaks and the town of Keene.
 There are a lot of great trails right off the road here, and skiing at Whiteface Mountain is 20 miles away.

 What we love about this winter glamping spot: The proximity to great winter hiking and skiing.

 This massive region of New York is a dream for winter glamping!
 There are treehouses, yurts, and cabins sprinkled throughout a landscape that is as varied as it is huge.
 Hike through huge tracts of forests, discover beautiful waterfalls, and enjoy pastoral views that just won’t quit!

 Adorable Cabin with Hot Tub in Clymer, New York